 If you have any questions that you like to ask in person, you can come to our HPC Café.
 On every second Tuesday of the month, we offer a short talk about a specific topic and you can also get a hands-on introduction to our systems.
 And of course there is coffee and cake!

 This guide assumes that you already have an HPC- account.
-If this is not the case, you can get the application form here.
+If this is not the case, you can get the application form here: HPC application form.
 Basic usage of the HPC systems typically is free of charge for FAU researchers for publicly funded research.
 If you have any questions regarding the application, please contact your local RRZE contact person or the HPC-support.

 You need to fill out the application form, print it, sign it and let it be stamped with the Chair or Institute seal.
 Once it is ready, you can bring it by the RRZE Service Desk or send it via Email, fax, or internal mail.